itSFox/TFM2-Chief-Scout/README.md

 [Download Chief Scout v2.0.0 for TFM2 0.5.5](https://github.com/itSFox/TFM2-Chief-Scout/releases/tag/v.2.0.0-tfm2-0.5.5)

-## Chief Scout: HTML Report v2.0.0
+## Chief Scout: HTML Report v2.1.0

-**Chief Scout: HTML Report v2.0.0** is the current browser-based report version for **Teamfight Manager 2 0.5.5**.
+**Chief Scout: HTML Report v2.1.0** is the current browser-based report version for **Teamfight Manager 2 0.5.5**.

 This version uses a small in-game launcher and opens the full scouting report as a local HTML page in your browser.

-The HTML Report includes the same main scouting logic as the native version:
+The HTML Report includes the same main scouting logic as the native version, together with a larger browser-based interface:

 * New Scorer v1
 * Classic scorer toggle